PHX2600/The-Archive/forum/General Discussion/1214 - Project Names and Community Input.md

 Posted by **Automated Penguin** on Tue February 23rd, 2010 08:43:59 AM

-[quote=&quot;Rax&quot;:35znj6an]So, what's the project page?[/quote:35znj6an]
+[quote="Rax":35znj6an]So, what's the project page?[/quote:35znj6an]

 I have been told that we no longer have an actual project page D:

-only a &quot;project&quot; category under the word press blog on the front page.
+only a "project" category under the word press blog on the front page.

 I think it would be cool to start an actual project wiki for this thing somewhere on this site but I guess I'm not cool enough to be an admin so I dot have the POWER to do such things.